 Considerations in Orthodontic Treatment During Pregnancy

-Pregnancy is an important period of women’s life.
+Pregnancy is an important period of woman’s life.
 Pregnancy changes a woman’s status and perspective toward her surroundings, which is why having a beautiful smile and improved appearance at the same time is important.
 Since women demand a better and younger appearance more than men, encountering a female patient who became pregnant during orthodontics is more likely.

 In general and as a principle, there is no health concern to prevent pregnant women from using orthodontic appliances (fixed or removable).